HOWTOWH/Test/README.md

 [^1]: My reference.
 [^2]: Every new line should be prefixed with 2 spaces.
 This allows you to have a footnote with multiple lines.
-[^3]:
-Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+[^3]:Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
 This footnote also has been made with a different syntax using 4 spaces for new lines.

 # 10. Table